MetaSUB-CAMP/camp_short-read-quality-control/README.md

 5. Download and untar the relevant databases -- make sure to update the path to these files in the ``parameters.yaml``

+For example,
 ```
 wget https://s3.us-east-1.wasabisys.com/camp-databases/v0.1.1/human_genome_bt2idx/GRCh38_noalt_as.tar.gz; tar -zxvf GRCh38_noalt_as.tar.gz
 ```

+6. Environment set up: snakemake pipelines require that users define file paths as variables as inputs to the pipeline.
+For our pipeline, one can define these variables in `configs/parameters.yaml` and `configs/resources.yaml`.
+Examples for setting up these two files can be found in the `test_data` folder.
+- `configs/parameters.yaml` include inputs required for running certain modules in the pipeline:
+    - After step 3, you should be able to identify the filepath to the installed Trimmomatic package.
+You should revise the `trimmomatic_dir` to that general directory, `trimmomatic_exec` to the path to the executable inside the Trimmomatic directory, usually ending with `.jar`, and `adapters` should be defined by the path to the adapters folder in the Trimmomatic directory.
+- `configs/resources.yaml` include inputs required for the computing resource you plan to allocate to running each part of the pipeline.

 Quickstart
 ----------